 Affirming the Consequent

-Taxonomy: Logical Fallacy > Formal Fallacy > Propositional Fallacy > Affirming the Consequent
+Taxonomy1: Logical Fallacy > Formal Fallacy > Propositional Fallacy > Affirming the Consequent

-Sibling Fallacy: Denying the Antecedent
+Sibling Fallacy2: Denying the Antecedent

 Example:

 Never has a book been subjected to such pitiless search for error as the Holy Bible.
 Both reverent and agnostic critics have ploughed and harrowed its passages; but through it all God's word has stood supreme….
-This is proof…that here we have a revelation from God; for…if God reveals himself to man…, he will preserve a record of that revelation in order that men who follow may know his way and will.1
+This is proof…that here we have a revelation from God; for…if God reveals himself to man…, he will preserve a record of that revelation in order that men who follow may know his way and will.5

 Analysis

-Form
+Form Counter-Example6

 If p then q.